iamnoah/writeCapture/README.md

     {
     	url: url, // the url to load
     	type: 'GET', // will always be GET
-    	dataType: "script", // will be "script" or undefined
+    	dataType: "script", // will be "script" or "text"
     	async: true/false,
     	success: callback(text), // called on sucess
     	error: callback(xhr,status,error) // called on error